Crossed products for actions of crossed modules on C*-algebras: Abstract

 \section{Abstract}

 We decompose the crossed product functor for actions of crossed modules of locally compact groups on \cstar{}algebras into more elementary constructions: taking crossed products by group actions and fibres in \cstar{}algebras over topological spaces.
-For this, we extend the theory of partial crossed products from groups to crossed modules; extend Takesaki--Takai duality to Abelian crossed modules; show that equivalent crossed modules have equivalent categories of actions on \cstar{}algebras; and show that certain crossed modules are automatically equivalent to Abelian crossed modules.
+For this, we extend Takesaki--Takai duality to Abelian crossed modules; describe the crossed product for an extension of crossed modules; show that equivalent crossed modules have equivalent categories of actions on \cstar{}algebras; and show that certain crossed modules are automatically equivalent to Abelian crossed modules.

 \subjclass[2010]{46L55, 18D05} \keywords{\(\Cst\)\nb-algebra, crossed module, Fell bundle, Takesaki--Takai duality}